Disaster Restoration Tips for Residents

 - Do not attempt to clean carpets or upholstered furniture that are affected.
 Again, incorrect fire restoration procedures could increase fire damage.

-- Do not use ceiling fixtures if the ceiling is wet due to risk of short-circuiting.
+- Do not use ceiling fixtures if the ceiling is wet due to the risk of short-circuiting.

-- Do not touch anything that is covered in soot.
+- Do not touch anything covered in soot.
 Soot on your hands can permeate upholstery, walls, and woodwork, causing further fire damage.

 - Do not eat food that has been exposed to fire or smoke damage.

 - Do not wait to call for professional fire restoration help.

 Bacteria & Mold Hazards Associated with Water Damage

 Water damaged building interiors provide a prime environment for the growth and reproduction of mold and mildew.
 Mold relies on dead or decaying organic matter for food.
 Favorite foods for bacteria and mold are cellulose-based building material such as drywall, wood, and any soiled surface.
 Synthetic carpet fibers do not support microbial growth but the soils attached to these fibers do.
 These factors, coupled with a warm humid environment, are ideal for reproduction.
 Bacteria and mold can be hazardous to your health and may cause allergic reactions, arthritis, puffy eyes, chronic cough, rheumatism, asthma, depression, and headaches.

 Breathing & Electrical Hazards Associated with Fire Damage